 Halogen group or Group 17 of the periodic table consists of five elements which play a significant role in our daily lives as fluorine is used in toothpaste or chlorine is used as a disinfectant to clean the water.

 The five members of Group 17 are:

 These elements are collectively known as halogens.
 The word halogen has been derived from a Greek descent in which ‘halo’ means salt and ‘genes’ mean born.
 Therefore, halogens in Greek mean salt producers.
-Astatine is placed in the halogen group since its behavior is similar to that of iodine although it is a radioactive element.
+Astatine is placed in the halogen group since its behaviour is similar to that of iodine although it is a radioactive element.